n., plural: diatoms

-A diatom is a unicellular eukaryotic alga characterized by the siliceous covering and symmetry.
+A diatom is a unicellular eukaryotic alga characterized by having a siliceous covering and a symmetrical body.
 Diatoms are mostly aquatic, being found in fresh, brackish, and saltwater.
-They comprise the taxonomic class Bacillariophyceae.
+Some are found in moist places, such as soil.
+Diatoms comprise the taxonomic phylum Bacillariophyta.
 They may be solitary or in colonies.
 When in colonies, they form various shapes, e.g. ribbons, zigzags, stars, or fans.

 The phylum Bacillariophyta includes the diatoms.
 The taxonomic classes of diatoms under Bacillariophyta are as follows: